IBM-Cloud/terraform-provider-ibm/website/docs/d/is_virtual_network_interface.html.markdown

 	- `id` - (String) The unique identifier for this subnet.
 	- `name` - (String) The name for this subnet.
 The name is unique across all subnets in the VPC.
 	- `resource_type` - (String) The resource type.
+- `tags` - (Array of Strings) The tags associated with the virtual netork interface.
 - `target` - (List) The target of this virtual network interface.If absent, this virtual network interface is not attached to a target.
 	Nested scheme for **target**:
 	- `deleted` - (List) If present, this property indicates the referenced resource has been deleted, and providessome supplementary information.